ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Discussion

 We investigate the correlation between the MMC mass in a clump and its surrounding surface density, $\Sigma_{\text{surr}}$ (see Section \ref{subsec:struc_prop} for details) in the left panel of Figure \ref{fig:surfd_mcore}.
 We see that the MMC mass is directly related to the surrounding surface density in its environment, with MMCs existing only in proportionally dense environments.
 Different evolutionary stages follow a similar linear trend, with clumps at later evolutionary stages (higher $L/M$) exhibiting more massive MMCs in higher density environments.

 We extend this analysis of comparing the core mass with its surrounding surface density, $\Sigma_{\text{surr}}$, to all sources in the ALMAGAL core catalog for which there is a corresponding dendrogram structure, and present these results in the right panel of Figure \ref{fig:surfd_mcore}.
 When we include the entire core population, we find that the core mass has a looser correlation with its surrounding surface density than when we consider just the MMCs.
-For all three evolutionary populations shown in Figure \ref{fig:surfd_mcore}, the distribution of $M_{\text{core}}$ vs $\Sigma_{\text{surr}}$ includes a larger parameter space than the distribution of $M_{\text{MMC}}$ vs $\Sigma_{\text{surr}}$, with the inclusion of lower mass cores located in higher surrounding surface density environments.
-This spread in the distribution increases for clumps with a higher $L/M$ ratio.
+For all three evolutionary populations shown in Figure \ref{fig:surfd_mcore}, the distribution of $M_{\text{core}}$ vs $\Sigma_{\text{surr}}$ covers a larger parameter space than the distribution of $M_{\text{MMC}}$ vs $\Sigma_{\text{surr}}$, with the inclusion of lower mass cores located in higher surrounding surface density environments.
+This spread in the distribution is exaggerated for more evolved regions, with the extent of the outermost contours in Figure \ref{fig:surfd_mcore} increasing by a factor of $\sim2$ for both $M_{\text{core}}$ and $\Sigma_{\text{surr}}$ between the $L/M\leq1~L_{\odot}/M_{\odot}$ and $L/M>10~L_{\odot}/M_{\odot}$ populations.